railsbridgesd/railsbridgesd/README.md

 - If you can't install the bundle, you might be missing the `bundler` gem.
   - Run `gem install bundler` to install it.

+- Whenever we schedule a new RailsBridge San Diego, we will need to update all links on the site that point to the Bridgetroll event page for RailsBridge San Diego (since each event has its own event page, unfortunately).